Effective: February 12, 1996

 Suppliers of products to the university bearing any Mark must be licensed except when Marks are used on the following products:

-A royalty exemption (but not a license exemption) may be granted for:
+A royalty exemption (but not a license exemption) may be requested from Trademark Licensing for:

 Licenses are generally non-exclusive except for special programs initiated by the university.